LaBoulange/tezos-baker/README.md

 ```

 This is particularly useful for testing changes on your baker without publishing a GitHub release.

+## Release management

+- Versions are numbered in the same way as those of the Tezos Gitlab repository, on which they are based.
+(See https://gitlab.com/tezos/tezos/-/releases).
+Before v20.0, they were based on Serokell's 'tezos-packaging' repository (See https://github.com/serokell/tezos-packaging).
+- Underlying tags are named according to the same version number, with references to the active and replaced protocol names.
+Before v18.1-1, only the major version number was used.
+- In the case of a change not tied to a new release of octez, a minor version number prefixed by an underscore is appended to both versions and tags.

 ## Should you wish to support us